leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 You also can’t expect all of this to happen overnight.
 You need to take into account the time it will take to procure everything which requires additional capital to support it.

-Besides the financial, physical, and human resources, you will also need to think about raising [intellectual capital](https://www.investopedia.com/terms/i/intellectual_capital.asp).
+Besides the financial, physical, and human resources, you will also need to think about raising [**intellectual capital**](https://www.investopedia.com/terms/i/intellectual_capital.asp).

 Do you have enough logistics expertise and experience to operate a fleet independently?
 What about others on your team?
 How much will it cost to teach them and learn everything you need to know yourself?